The Beginning

 I’m Going Going Back Back to New York, New York

-My love for New York only grew after interning in the summer of 2011, making the conscious decision to return to live and start my professional career there after graduating from Mizzou in May 2012.
+My love for New York only grew after interning in the summer of 2011, and I made the conscious decision to return to live there and start my professional career after graduating from Mizzou in May 2012.

-I saved money post-graduating for six months, eventually making my grand return and grinding as a part-time server and part-time freelance journalist (The Huffington Post, MadameNoire, etc.), intersecting narratives about pop culture, marginalized identities (Black and LGBTQ+ communities among other experiences), and social issues.
+I saved money for six months after graduating, eventually making my grand return and grinding as a part-time server and part-time freelance journalist (The Huffington Post, MadameNoire, etc.), intersecting narratives about pop culture, marginalized identities (Black and LGBTQ+ communities, among other experiences), and social issues.

 Looking to elevate my career in community engagement and social media journalism, I joined what is now known as the Craig Newmark Graduate School of Journalism at CUNY M.A. in the engagement journalism program, which as I previously wrote, “recasts about journalism as a service to help communities reach goals and solve problems through the following principles: listening, building relationships and trust, engagement, community collaboration and finding solutions to a public’s needs.”